About Us

 Key Activities

-- Providing extensive molecular profiling, such as whole exome sequencing, in a research laboratory setting.
+• Providing comprehensive molecular profiling, such as whole genome and transcriptome sequencing, in a research laboratory setting.

-- Cutting edge research into circulating tumor DNA in liquid biopsiesM.
+• Conducting cutting-edge research on circulating tumor DNA in liquid biopsies.

 Cancer Molecular Profiling